Your prescription request is processed by the surgery then sent to your chosen pharmacy who need time to prepare your medication.

 You may order repeat prescriptions by using the following methods:

 - With SystmOnline New users need to request an account.
-Please bring 2 forms of identification, 1 of these should contain a photo, for example, bank statement and passport or photo card driving licence.
-Once you are registered you will be given a registration document containing your username and password.
+Please phone the surgery or call in and we can sort this for you.
+Once you are registered you will be given a username and password.

 - Return the 'tear off' slip with each prescription that lists the medicines you receive.
 You should return this slip indicating which items you require.

 Repeat prescription requests ARE NOT accepted over the telephone.